 Even though there was an uneasiness that was consuming my nerves, I was absolutely committed to knowing what exactly was in that eldritch tower.

-Once I arrived at the tower, there was a mahogany door that had a rusty steel latch across it that impeded its entrance.
+Once I had arrived at the tower, there was a mahogany door that had a rusty steel latch across it that impeded its entrance.
 It must be a secretive place of the house that my uncle did not want any intrusion I surmised.

 However, the latch could be opened, and thus, I carefully lifted the latch and pushed the door, as it creaked wide open.

 So nervous was I that my heart beat faster than before, and my pulse began to increase by the second.
 I thought only of what was behind the singular door of the tower.

 When the door had finally opened, what I saw was the most gruesome sight of death ever.
 There were innumerable bones and skulls that were scattered in a mountain heap of death everywhere, and there in the farthest corner of the tower room laid the cadaver of my dearest uncle Kasper Van Halen, where he was stiff and stone dead.

 Yes, I repeat stone dead!
 I could not comprehend the unfathomable image of such ghastliness.
 The putrid stench of death permeated the air, and I was horripilated by the insufferable discovery.